South American cuisine

 South American cuisine has many influences, due to the ethnic fusion of South America.
-The most characteristic are Native American, African, Spanish, Italian, Portuguese, and Indian-South Asian.
+The most characteristic are Indigenous South American, Spanish, Portuguese, Italian, African, and Indian-South Asian.
 However, there is a mix of European, North American, and indigenous cuisines.
 The customs and food products greatly vary according to the physically distinct regions.

 Overview

 The Amazon basin of South America provides a plethora of fresh fish and tropical fruits.
 The Pacific Ocean provides a large amount of seafood, such as king crab (typically caught at the southern end of the continent), lobster (found in great quantities from the Juan Fernández Islands), and Antarctic krill, which was recently discovered.
 Tuna and tropical fish are caught all around the continent but are notably found in abundance near Easter Island.

 The many plains on this continent make it rich for growing foods like cereals, potatoes and quinoa.
 In the Patagonia region in the south of Argentina, many people raise sheep and cattle.
 In Brazil, a traditional dish is feijoada, a stew consisting of beans with beef and pork.
 Rice and beans is also very common in Brazil.

 Peruvian cuisine is largely influenced by traditional Incan culture (see Incan cuisine).
 The consumption of carne asada is widespread throughout much of the continent.
 (Note: There appears to only be circumstantial evidence, for which there are a few references.)
 It is popular to grill in the open air as in asado or churrasco.

 Shredded beef is common throughout South America and Latin America and is served with a variety of foods.